Jac-Zac/BayesianFlow/README.md

 ## Experiments & Results

-We conducted experiments on the MNIST and Fashion-MNIST datasets to evaluate BayesFlow.
+We conducted experiments on the MNIST and Fashion-MNIST datasets to evaluate BayesianFlow.
 Our findings demonstrate the ability to generate coherent pixel-wise uncertainty maps for both datasets.
 Visual comparisons highlight the differences in uncertainty behavior between Flow Matching and Diffusion models, providing insights into the benefits of our approach.
 The sum of pixel uncertainties over time further illustrates these distinctions across methods.

 [Training Runs Report](https://api.wandb.ai/links/jac-zac/h0ack55v)